exercism/rust/concepts/string-vs-str/about.md

 This derives from the following properties:

-- Strings are utf8, whose primitive is not a byte, but a Unicode codepoint: `char`.
+- Strings are utf8, whose primitive is not a byte, but a Unicode code point: `char`.
-- Unicode codepoints are up to 4 bytes wide, but encode with variable width.
+- Unicode code points are up to 4 bytes wide, but encode with variable width.
-- It is therefore impossible to compute the position of the `n`th codepoint without iterating over the actual encoded characters, because past the first character, the position of the next character depends on how wide the previous ones were.
+- It is therefore impossible to compute the position of the `n`th code point without iterating over the actual encoded characters, because past the first character, the position of the next character depends on how wide the previous ones were.
 - Rust's standard library authors therefore chose not to implement the `Index` trait for strings: while it takes a constant time to index into a byte array, it might take quite a long time to index into a string.
 This violates the principle of least surprise.

 ```rust